 Pakistan Army shoots down Indian spy drone: DG ISPR

-“Pakistan Army troops shot down Indian army Spy Quadcopter in Bagh sector along Line of control.
-Not even a quadcopter will be allowed to cross LOC, In Shaa Allah” Maj Gen Asif Ghafoor
+“Pakistan Army troops shot down Indian army Spy Quadcopter in Bagh sector along LOC.
+Nothing will be allowed to enter in Pakistan, no matter in what form it is In Shaa Allah” Maj Gen Asif Ghafoor

 Pakistan Foreign Office on Tuesday summoned India’s acting Deputy High Commissioner and condemned the unprovoked ceasefire violations by the Indian occupation forces along the Line of Control.